digitalWestie/clacks-ohana-search/README.md

-# Clackskids
+# Clacks Ohana Search

-Inspired by [Ohana Web Search](http://github.com/codeforamerica/ohana-web-search), Clackskids is a mobile-friendly site for browsing and searching childcare and family support services.
-This application is a client facing front end for the services made available via the API from the [Clacks-Ohana](http://github.com/digitalwestie/ohana-api) application.
+Inspired by [Ohana Web Search](http://github.com/codeforamerica/ohana-web-search), this application has been themed as 'Clackskids', a mobile-friendly site for browsing and searching childcare and family support services.
+This app is a client facing front end for the services made available via the API from the [Clacks-Ohana-API](http://github.com/digitalwestie/ohana-api) application.

 ### Stack Overview